Please review this Important Safety Information about NUCALA

 Below you can learn about the risks and side effects of NUCALA.
-This, however, is not all the Important Safety Information and does not replace talking to your healthcare provider about your medical condition or treatment.
-Please see the full Prescribing Information and Patient Information for NUCALA for more information, or ask your healthcare provider.
+This, however, is not all the Important Safety Information and does not replace talking to your doctor about your medical condition or treatment.
+Please see the full Prescribing Information and Patient Information for NUCALA for more information, or ask your doctor.

 Who should not use NUCALA?